 When space is limited, every inch of garden becomes important.
 While small space gardening has its challenges, there are also some perks, like less maintenance and getting to know each of your plants on a personal level.
 Maximize the perks by planning your small garden before you plant.

 I know it's not the most fun aspect of gardening, but an important early step is to assess your future garden site’s physical attributes: sun exposure, soil, nearby features...
 A good site evaluation will answer many of the scary questions about the hows and whys of your new garden.
-Take an honest survey of your site using the Garden Site Evaluation sheet and use that knowledge to begin fine tuning your garden design.
+Take an honest survey of your site and use that knowledge to begin fine tuning your garden design.

 I know it is much more tempting to jump right in and start choosing plants you love.
 Many gardens are made this way, but most of them end up being re-designed at some point.
 Not all plants will be happy in your garden and it’s best to know that before you start.Time spent evaluating your garden site will make designing your garden that much easier.